Google Blogger RSS

 The difference between Blogger & BlogSpot

-Just substitute in the correct blog address for blogname and the label you’re interested in for labelname.
+From the examples below, just substitute in the correct blog address for blogname and the label you’re interested in for [label].

 NOTE: Site feeds do not work with private blogs.